glideroggan/dream/readme.md

 - ✔️change the name "Dream" to "Wallet"
 - no feedback when adding a new account
   - toast?
-- there is bunch of template that could use the when directive, which isn't used
+- ✔️there is bunch of template that could use the when directive, which isn't used
 - ✔️fix a repository for kyc
 - 🔧add tests to already built
   - components